haoran-zh/FL-sampling/README.md

 # FL-sampling
-toolbox for federated learning client sampling
+toolbox for client sampling in federated learning.